noahfoe/noahfoe/README.md

 ## Hi I'm Noah <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

-I'm Noah Foley, a recent graduate from Texas State University.
+I'm Noah Foley, a graduate from Texas State University.
 I have a major in Computer Science and two minors; one minor in Communication Studies, and another in Applied Mathematics.

+I have 3+ years of experience as a Flutter Developer on both mobile and web!

 ### Connect with me!